Keystone XL opponents joyous as Biden revokes approval

 “We have been down this road once before only to have our hopes and expectations crushed with the election of a Republican president,” said Randy Thompson, who became the visible face of the opposition.
 “As long as this project remains a political football, I will never feel secure in our victory.”

+Nebraska Gov. Pete Ricketts encouraged TC Energy, the Canadian corporation developing the 1,700-mile Keystone XL route, to continue fighting for the pipeline.

+“Failure to construct the pipeline would mean more dependence on overseas energy sources as well as fewer jobs and less property tax relief for Nebraskans," he said in a statement Wednesday evening.
+"This is a project that would greatly benefit not just Nebraska but also our whole country, and it is our hope that TC Energy presses forward.”

-The presidential permit for the pipeline, proposed more than a decade ago, had allowed it to cross into the United States.
+The presidential permit for the pipeline, proposed more than a decade ago, had allowed the pipeline to cross into the United States.

 Canceling the permit was among Biden's first executive actions in office.